trrapp12/counter-app/README.md

 ##### Contributors: Trevor Rapp, Per Harald Borgen

-*this project completed as part of the Front-End Developer Career Path*
+*this was an instructor lead project completed as part of the [Front-End Developer Career Path](https://scrimba.com/learn/frontend)*

 ---